 - One-on-one talk therapy as a way to prepare for long-term sobriety

-- Experiential therapies that include physical fitness, art, and music
+- Experiential therapy program that include physical fitness, art, and music

 You work with addiction specialists to find out what causes you to drink.
 Similarly, you develop coping skills that let you handle stressors and triggers in new ways.
 At the end of treatment, you have the tools you need to manage the addiction.
 You’ll no longer feel powerless when you experience cravings or temptations.